unisse-courses/s14-mp9/README.md

 #### Profile
 The profile shows the credentials of the user such as their full name, ID number, degree program, e-mail address, and mobile number.
 Everything except for the ID number can be edited in Edit Profile.
+The profile pages also shows the user's locker and other way to cancel a reservation or abandon a locker.

 Profile
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/web9.png)